adityab5/healthcare/README.md

    npm run dev
    ```

-4. Open [http://localhost:5173](http://localhost:5173) to view it in the browser locally.
+4. Open [http://localhost:5173](http://localhost:5173) (or any other port of your localhost) to view it in the browser locally.

 ## Deployment